This appendix presents the same information available in the Tool

 --

-See section Match a regular expression: regexp, for details on
+See section Match a regular expression: regexp

 the interpretation of regular expressions.

-rename@begingroup @let@nonarrowing=@comment
+@begingroup @let@nonarrowing=@comment

 rename oldname newname